google/seq2seq/README.md

 **[Read the documentation here](https://google.github.io/seq2seq)**

-If you use this code for academic purposes, plase cite it as:
+If you use this code for academic purposes, please cite it as:

 ```
 @article{COMING SOON}